Anglo – Nile International Legal Services Ltd

 4. Judgment: where desertion is proven and reconciliation unrealistic, the court issues a judicial divorce.
 Timeframes are measured in months and vary by service, calendar, and complexity.

-Children, housing & maintenance
+Children, housing and maintenance

 Financial consequences